 Think a buttermilk brine is just for fried chicken?
 Allow me to change your mind.
 A buttermilk brine works wonders for a roasted chicken as well.
-Buttermilk-Brined Roasted Chicken is so succulent and flavorful that you’re going to kick yourself for not trying it sooner.
-I know I have the bruise on my shin to prove it!
+Buttermilk-Brined Roasted Chicken is incredibly succulent and flavorful with perfectly crispy skin.

 Whatever you decide to serve with your Buttermilk-Brined Roasted Chicken, I’m confident that you will thoroughly enjoy it.
 Plus, you will have some fantastic leftovers to use in other recipes.

-My Cheesy Cauliflower Bake and Brown Rice Pilaf would pair excellently with Buttermilk-Brined Roasted Chicken.
+- Cheesy Cauliflower Bake and Brown Rice Pilaf would pair perfectly with Buttermilk-Brined Roasted Chicken.

 Inspired Fresh Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to Amazon.com.
 Thank you for supporting Inspired Fresh Life.